Got a new parrot? Congratulations on beginning a great journey of friendship! Now, gear up to gain your bird’s trust and maintain it.

 They may fly to you when you walk away from them as they are curious about what you are going to do, or where you are going.
 Parrots are highly curious creatures!

 So, these were the various signs your parrot trusts you, and now, learning about them, you’ll know better how to tell if your parrot is comfortable around you or if it still needs a little time.
 Here are some of the main things to remember-

 - If the parrot follows you around, imitates you, and observes what you’re doing often, it wants to be with you and trusts you a lot.

 - Be wary, especially in the beginning, when you haven’t bonded with the bird very well.
-If it comes close with its beak out, it may try to nip in self defense.
-Pushing boundaries further could either cause the bird to run away, or attack.
+If it comes close with its beak out, it may try to nip in self-defense.
+Pushing boundaries further could either cause the bird to run away or attack.
 Gauge its mood and the current situation before encouraging it.

-- Observing a combination of different body language signs may be necessary to interpret parrot’s body language in many of the situations mentioned above.
+- Observing a combination of different body language signs may be necessary to interpret a parrot’s body language in many of the situations mentioned above.